NVIDIA/grcuda/NOTES.md

 The main idea is to **represent GrCUDA computations as vertices of a DAG**, connected using their dependencies (e.g. the output of a kernel is used as input in another one).
  * The DAG allows scheduling parallel computations on different streams and avoid synchronization when not necessary
- * See `projects/resources/python/examples` for simple examples of how this technique can be useful
+ * See `projects/resources/python/examples` and `projects/resources/python/benchmark/bench` for simple examples of how this technique can be useful

 **Differences w.r.t. existing techniques** (e.g. TensorFlow or [CUDA Graphs](https://devblogs.nvidia.com/cuda-graphs/)):
  1. The DAG creation is automatic, instead of being built by the user
  2. The DAG is built at runtime, not at compile time or eagerly.
 This means that we don't have to worry about the control flow of the host program, but only about data dependencies, as we dynamically add and schedule new vertices/computations as the user provides them.
-We can also collect profiling information and adjust the DAG creation based on that (e.g. how many CUDA streams we need)
+We can also collect profiling information and adjust the DAG creation based on that
+ (e.g. how many CUDA streams we need, or how large each GPU block should be)

 **How it works, in a few words**
  * The class `GpuExecutionContext` tracks GPU computational elements (e.g. `kernels`) declarations and invocations
  * When a new computation is created, or when it is called, it notifies `GpuExecutionContext` so that it updates the `DAG` by computing the data dependencies of the new computation
  * `GpuExecutionContext` uses the DAG to understand if the new computation can start immediately, or it must wait for other computations to finish
- * Different computations are overlapped using different CUDA streams
+ * Different computations are overlapped using different CUDA streams, assigned by the `GrCUDAStreamManager` based on dependencies and free resources
- * If a computation requires one or more computations to finish before starting, it will have to wait by using a synchronization point on the right CUDA stream(s)
+ * Computations on the GPU are asynchronous and are scheduled on streams without explicit synchronization points, as CUDA guarantee that computations are stream-ordered
+ * Synchronziation between streams happens with CUDA events, without blocking the host CPU thread
+ * If a computation is done by the CPU (e.g. an array read) we synchronize only the necessary streams, and the host is blocked until the required data is available

 ## What's already there